marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 In this example, we introduced two different inputs/parameters within the parentheses.
 The first one is responsible for defining the file path.
 In this case it is set by default to 'auto', which means that the automatic mode showed above is on.
 The second one is the column name (col_name), in this example set to ```'areas'``` instead of the default ```'Area'```.
 Note that different inputs/parameters are comma-separated.

-Another option, which was the only one available in previous versions (< v1.3.1), is to introduce the inputs/parameters manually.
+Another option, which was the only one available in old versions (< v1.3.1), is to introduce the inputs/parameters manually.
 For this write in the shell:

 ```python
 >>> areas = extract_areas('C:/...yourFileLocation.../nameOfTheFile.csv', col_name='areas')